How to Prepare for a HurricaneBuilding a Crisis Response Network

 1. Act Like The Hurricane’s Going To Hit Your Community Head On

 We’re not saying panic, but the best way to prepare for a hurricane is to prepare for the worst case scenario.
 No matter how many warnings or mandatory evacuations are issued, people are going to stay behind — this may even include you.
-Understanding a little about your community’s vulnerabilities and resources will go a long way in making sure a community response network will be best prepared to give help when and where it’s needed.
+Understanding a little about your community’s vulnerabilities and resources will go a long way in making sure a Crisis Response network will be best prepared to give help when and where it’s needed.
 A few things to consider:

 1. Where’s damage and flooding expected to be worst?